These seven fail proof secrets will help you get the life you want in the coming year. Goal setting with understanding and purpose is the key.

 Don’t settle for the first reason that comes to mind.
 This is the superficial reason, the one that you expect to be the answer to your why.
 It’s only as you drill down to the 3rd or even 4th level of emotional meaning that you strike the core value that will motivate you to actually follow through and do it.

-“My goal is to complete my herbal remedy book by March 15, 2016.
+“My goal is to complete an herbal remedy book.
 Because the book will help people to live wholesome, healthy lives, free of pain and suffering, and meet their own personal goals of healing the world and loving their families.
 Sick people can’t heal the world, only well people can.
 I want to be the catalyst to bring more wholeness, healing, and hope to the world.
 My book will help me do that.”

 My first why is “because I’ve always wanted to write a book.”
 This isn’t enough of a reason to keep me going when I write 3 chapters and have to rip them up and start over.
 My final reason taps into my core value and ties in everything that I care about into that single goal of finishing the book.
 Your goal, of course, and your reason will be different than mine.
 This is just an example of how the “Why-drill-down” works and why that’s of value.